katherinewadge-berrospi/Animal_detection_camera/README.md

 ### Model Tuning and Training Strategies

 - Very first CNN was a custom design that did not work accurately and had high loss.
-- Imported MobileNetV2 for improved efficiency as MobileNetV2 is lightweight and the model comes with pre-trained on ImageNet.
+- Imported MobileNetV2 for improved efficiency as MobileNetV2 is lightweight and the model comes pre-trained on ImageNet.
   - Transfer low-level features such as textures and edges.
   - This CNN has scope for scalability as this pipeline could be adapted to other wildlife datasets.
 - CNN Architecture consists of base convolution layers that are frozen, keeping the pre-trained features, and new dense layers were added.